daltonserey/daltonserey.github.io/index.md

 My academic interests are in computer programming, software engineering and, more recently, computers and education.
 Since I added computers and education to the list the focus of my interests have shifted towards human and social aspects.
-Also, because I am impatient I prefer research topics and projects that have potential to be applied soon and as close to me as possible.
+Because I am impatient I prefer research topics and projects that can be applied as soon and as close to me as possible.

 <ul>
   {% for post in site.posts %}